 Herzog rejoined Viacom in 2004, having begun with MTV in 1984 just three years after the launch of the network.
 Prior to his return, he served as President of USA Network (2001-2004) with a continued emphasis on original programming, including the award-winning “Monk.”
 Prior to USA, Herzog served as President of Entertainment for FOX Broadcasting Company (1998-2000).
 Among his successes at FOX was the hit comedy “Malcolm in the Middle.”

-Herzog’s original stint at MTV began in 1984 when he was hired as News Director, Music News, just three years after the cable network’s formation.
-During the next eleven years at MTV, Herzog rose to become Vice President of News and Special Programming, then Senior Vice President of Programs and Development and, ultimately, serving simultaneously as Executive Vice President of Programming for the network and president of MTV Productions.
-While at MTV, Herzog developed and supervised MTV News and popular shows such as “The Real World,” “Unplugged” and “Road Rules,” as well as the network’s signature “MTV Movie Awards” and “MTV Video Music Awards.”
+During his first tenure with MTV, Herzog rose to become President of MTV Productions.
+Herzog developed and supervised MTV News and popular shows such as “The Real World,” “Unplugged” and “Road Rules,” as well as the network’s signature “MTV Movie Awards” and “MTV Video Music Awards.”

-Herzog received his Bachelor of Science degree in Mass Communications from Emerson College in Boston, where he now sits on the board.
-He is currently chairing the board of the Los Angeles Chapter of Teach for America and is also a board member at Emerson College.
+Herzog received his B.S. degree in Mass Communications from Emerson College in Boston, where he sits on the board.
+He also serves on the boards of the Hollywood Radio and Television Society, the Noreen Fraser Foundation and New York Collaborates for Autism.